-For fiscal year 1999, tax collections in Washington amounted to \$18.1 billion.
-This figure includes all state and local tax collections, according to the definitions used by the U.S. Census Bureau.
-Taxes include compulsory payments which are not related to particular governmental services; that is, tax liability is independent from the benefit taxpayers receive from government operations.
+For fiscal year 2004, tax collections in Washington State amounted to \$21.4 billion (\$21,424,928,000).
+This figure includes all state and local taxes, according to the definitions used by the Census Bureau.
+Nationally, total state and local taxes for all states exceeded \$1 trillion for the first time (\$1,010,277.3 million).

+Taxes are defined to include compulsory payments which are not related to particular governmental services; that is, tax liability is independent from the benefit taxpayers receive from government operations.
 Instead, taxes are determined by other measures such as income, purchases and property values.
-Furthermore, taxes are the source of funding for general programs over which legislatures typically have the most discretion in terms of spending levels, since nontax revenue sources are usually dedicated to specific programs.
+However, license fees are included by the Bureau in the tax collection data, even though these receipts are associated with specific rights or privileges.
+Tax revenues are the source of funding for general programs over which legislatures typically have the most discretion in terms of spending, since nontax revenue sources are often dedicated to specific programs.